eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

-   includeInnodbStatusInDeadlockExceptions Include the output of "SHOW ENGINE INNODB STATUS" in exception messages when deadlock exceptions are detected? false 5.0.7 logSlowQueries Should queries that take longer than 'slowQueryThresholdMillis' be logged? false 3.1.2 logXaCommands Should the driver log XA commands sent by
+   includeInnodbStatusInDeadlockExceptions Include the output of "SHOW ENGINE INNODB STATUS" in exception messages when deadlock exceptions are detected? false 5.0.7 includeThreadDumpInDeadlockExceptions Include a current Java thread dump in exception messages when deadlock exceptions are detected? false 5.1.15 includeThreadNamesAsStatementComment Include the name of the current thread as a comment visible in "SHOW PROCESSLIST", or in Innodb deadlock dumps, useful in correlation with "includeInnodbStatusInDeadlockExceptions=true" and "includeThreadDumpInDeadlockExceptions=true". false 5.1.15 logSlowQueries Should queries that take longer than 'slowQueryThresholdMillis' be logged? false 3.1.2 logXaCommands Should the driver log XA commands sent by